hall-lab/svtools/Tutorial.md

  -v gt/NA12877.vcf \
 > cn/NA12877.vcf
 ```
+**Note:** The cnvnator option to `svtools copynumber` may need to be the full path to the cnvnator-multi executable included as part of SpeedSeq.
+This example assumes cnvnator-multi is installed system-wide.

-### Use `svtools vcfpaste` to construct a VCF that pastes in genotype and copy number information
+### Use `svtools vcfpaste` to construct a VCF that pastes in genotype and copynumber information
 `svtools vcfpaste` takes the list of the VCFs generated that contain the additional information for every sample that we have been building up step by step.
 In this tutorial we call that file cn.list and it contains one column that holds the path to the VCF files generated in the previous step.
 ```
 svtools vcfpaste \